 - Add the rice, stir for 1 minute and then add the water.
 Bring to a boil, reduce heat to low and simmer until all the liquid have been absorbed, about 3-4 minutes.
 Rice will be half-cooked.

-- Remove from heat, add the pine nuts and chestnuts and let it cool a little.
+- Remove from heat, add the pine nuts, the raisins and the chestnuts and let it cool a little.

 - Preheat oven to 356°F (180°C).